My First

 • "Other" - maybe adventure racing or other endurance events.

-We were basically runners before we took up SwimRun, taking part in 10 km races, Half marathons and full marathons, and we had done some open water swimming races up to 2 km distance in the Mediterranean Sea.
+We were basically runners before we took up SwimRun, taking part in 10 km races, Half marathons and Full marathons, and we had done some open water swimming races up to 2 km distance in the Mediterranean Sea.

 Naturally, we thought that swimming would be our weakest discipline, and running would be our strongest.
 But the unique and strange sport of SwimRun proved us wrong!
-We found ourselves being left behind on run sections, and clawing back places hand over fist on the swim legs.
+We found ourselves being left behind on run sections, and clawing back places hand-over-fist on the swim legs.

 If you look at the background you are coming from, and your fitness level, you will have to work on your weakest discipline.
 For us, it has been hill and trail running.
 Of course, we need to keep up our swim training too, but it's the hill running that has let us down in previous races.